The best hotels in Ankara

 If your trip involves government meetings, embassy visits, or extended stays, spending $200-380/night at either property is a rational choice.
 You get working spaces, reliable Wi-Fi, and staff who've dealt with diplomatic protocols before.
 Cheaper hotels in Kızılay are fine, but they won't handle a last-minute visa document situation with the same ease.

-Ankara's best neighborhoods
+Ankara's best hotel regions

 Kavaklıdere and Çankaya are where you want to be.
 They put you close to the embassies, Tunalı Hilmi Caddesi, and actual restaurants worth eating at.
 Ulus is cheaper but grittier, and Kızılay sits in the middle in every sense.